vishalbakshi/blog/posts/2025-05-01-TSL-Initial-Scoring-Results/index.md

 - Curated a set of eval prompts based on each scoring category
 - Created a fast HTML app where I can perform my scoring activities

+The raw scores analyzed in this blog post can be found in [my TinyScaleLab repo](https://github.com/vishalbakshi/TinyScaleLab).

 ## Evaluation Categories

 I have six scoring categories that I'm evaluating my models on: